- Take Classes

 Completed projects are distributed to film festivals, contests, and for broadcast.

-Factory-produced videos have screened at over fifty festivals internationally, including the San Francisco International Film Festival, Los Angeles Film Festival, South African Youth International Film Festival, and the Media That Matters Film Festival
+Factory-produced videos have screened at over fifty festivals internationally, including the San Francisco International Film Festival, Los Angeles Film Festival, South African Youth International Film Festival, and the Media That Matters Film Festival.
+Click here for a full list of past screenings.

 Our work has also been broadcast on KQED, KDOL, Access SF, and Manhattan News Network.
 We have won numerous awards in a variety of categories such as a Northern California Emmy Award, two Golden Gate Awards from the San Francisco International Film Festival, the Jury Award from Media That Matters, and the top prize from the National Coalition Against Censorship.